Idea

 If you want to get a pleasure craft license in Germany today, this is usually how it works: First, you learn the theory in a classroom or online, then you take one or two driving lessons, and finally you take the exam.

+Technically, that works.
 However, when you step aboard a larger sailing yacht for the first time, you quickly realise that there is a world of difference between the licence and what comes next.

-It was precisely this observation that led to the creation of the Manatee Academy.
-After all, sailing is not a theoretical subject that can simply be learnt by heart.
+It was precisely this observation that gave rise to the idea for Manatee Academy.
+Sailing isn’t a theoretical subject that you can simply memorize.
+To become a safe skipper, you need three things:

 • Knowledge – about rules, navigation, weather, and seamanship